 And, if they do manage to find all of the eggs, you’ve got a secret stash of chocolate hidden away 😉.

-Whilst we celebrate Easter for it’s true Christian meaning, see Important Stuff, I’ve never found being a Christian to be boring.
+While we celebrate Easter for it’s true Christian meaning, see Important Stuff, I’ve never found being a Christian to be boring.

 We certainly have lots of fun in our home and making these Chocolate Mini Egg Brownies, really is good fun!
-I had specific instructions from one daughter to make them larger than the Chocolate Fudge Brownie Bites and I had the idea to bake them with whole, Smartie mini eggs, hidden inside.
+I had specific instructions from one daughter to make them larger than the Chocolate Fudge Brownie Bites and I had the idea to bake them with whole, Smarties mini eggs, hidden inside.

 In fact I’m not sure there ever is an appropriate time for that – but that’s a whole different subject!

 Recipe: Makes 16 Chocolate Mini Egg Brownies

 200g/7oz Plain Chocolate – minimum 70% Cocoa solids